Home > Sustainability > Social > Kajima Declaration of Partnership Building

 We observe desirable and customary practice when trading with new business partners and subcontractors (following the Promotion Standards based on the Act on the Promotion of Subcontracting Small and Medium-sized Enterprises), and we actively work to correct trade practices and business customs that may hinder the development of partnerships with business partners.

-(1) Methods to Decide Prices and Fair Subcontracting
+(1) Methods to Decide Prices

 We do not request unreasonable cuts to costs.
 We strive to build an equal contractor-subcontractor relationship and to achieve fair and transparent trade by making sure to follow correct steps based on the Guidelines for Compliance with the Construction Industry Law formulated by the Ministry of Land, Infrastructure, Transport and Tourism.

-(2) Terms of Payment of Subcontract Prices
+(2) Terms of Payment of Bills etc.

 (3) Intellectual Properties and Knowledge